 2. How to Post to Hackerspace

 As long as you have authorship (see section 5), you’ll be able to compose a post using the following method.
-Anywhere in the kinjaverse, you’ll find a “Compose” button in the top right of your window.
+Anywhere in the kinjaverse, click on your avatar and you’ll find a “Compose post” menu option.
+Click on “Compose post”

-As you can see, you can do things like throw in links, pictures, and various text styles.
+You can do things like throw in links, pictures, and various text styles: